Jessa-Henderson/Final-Project-Group5/Individual-Final-Project-Report/Jessa-Henderson-Individual-Report/Code/README.md

-To run mywork.py, you will need the following items from the "Code" folder on the main page of the repository:
+To run mywork.py, you will need the following items that are included in this folder:

 (a) Airbnblogo.png
 (b)airbnb_price.csv